amannn/street-photography-viewer/article/Internationalization in Next.js 13 with React Server Components.md

 });
 ```

-Once we have our client, we can use it in our page component.
+Once we have our Unsplash API client, we can use it in our page component.

 ```tsx
 import {OrderBy} from 'unsplash-js';